 Let’s take a look at a few examples of the options available:

-Plain Old Pots and Pans as Quail Waterers
+Quail Waterer Using Good Old Pots and Pans

 Choosing the correct quail feeder will help with the food-flinging problem, but having an enclosed waterer is also quite helpful and easy to find.

-The problem with founts, however, is they can be a tempting little perch for curious quail to jump onto.
+However, the problem with founts is that they can be a tempting little perch for curious quail to jump onto.
 And that is a problem because droppings from above can easily fall into the fount.

 Chicks have no qualms about drinking the water around pebbles.
 Just ensure that the stones are clean before adding them to water dishes.